jasujm/bridge/README.md

     $ bridgecs --secret-key-file=secret-key --public-key-file=server-key       \
     >     …rest of the args…

-Due to the limitations of the current implementation there is no way for the card server to learn the server keys of its peers.
-It tries to use its own public key as the remote server key.
-Consequently all peers need to share the same public key.
+The current implementation requires that a bridge backend and its card server must share the same CURVE keypair.

 The backend performs no authentication of the peers and clients connecting to it.
 Clients authenticate the server.